gpoppino/sumacli/README.md

 # Summary
 This script schedules the patching of SUMA client systems with action chains or a product migration to a higher service pack level.
-An action chain for a client system includes the patching with only security patches by default and then a reboot, everything at a specified date and time.
+An action chain for a client system includes the patching with the type of patches that are requested by the user and then a reboot if it is suggested by a patch, everything at a specified date and time.

 If the patching fails for a system, the reboot is not run by the action chain.